goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 Late last week, on October 20, Okta publicly [shared](https://sec.okta.com/harfiles) that they had experienced a security breach.
 Fortunately, the damage was limited.
 However, the incident highlights not only how incredibly vigilant vendors (especially huge vendors of security solutions!) must be, but also how risky the careless following of seemingly reasonable requests can be.

-We now know that the breach was enabled by a hacker obtaining session tokens that were included in a HAR file (HTTP **_Archive_** Format) that was uploaded to the Okta support system by a customer.
+We now know that the breach was enabled by a hacker who used stolen credentials to access the Okta support system.
+This malicious actor then collected session tokens that were included in HAR files (HTTP **_Archive_** Format) that were uploaded to the Okta support system by customers.
 A HAR file is a JSON **_archive file_** format that stores session data for all browsers running during the session.
 It is not rare for a support team troubleshooting an issue to request a HAR file from their customer: [Zendesk](https://support.zendesk.com/hc/en-us/articles/4408828867098-Generating-a-HAR-file-for-troubleshooting) does it, [Atlassian](https://confluence.atlassian.com/kb/generating-har-files-and-analyzing-web-requests-720420612.html) does it, [Salesforce](https://help.salesforce.com/s/articleView?id=000385988&type=1) as well.

 So it’s not the HAR file itself; it was what was in the file, and left in the file.
 And, destructively, it is our collective training to not second-guess support teams; especially the support team at one of the world’s most renowned identity protection vendors.

-But it is not all on Okta; every customer impacted by this hack, including BeyondTrust (the one to first identify the breach on October 2) and Cloudflare (who noticed the breach on October 18th) who were "guilty" of uploading HAR files that had not been scrubbed clean and still included session tokens and other sensitive access data.
-(Cleaning an HAR file is not always a simple task, there are tools like [Google's HAR Sanitizer](https://github.com/google/har-sanitizer), but even tools like that don't 100% guarantee that the resulting file will be clean)
+But it is not all on Okta; every customer impacted by this hack, including 1Password  (who communicated the breach to Okta on September 29), BeyondTrust (who communicated the breach on October 2), and Cloudflare (October 18) were "guilty" of uploading HAR files that had not been scrubbed clean and still included session tokens and other sensitive access data.
+(Cleaning an HAR file is not always a simple task, there are tools like [Google's HAR Sanitizer](https://github.com/google/har-sanitizer), but even tools like that don't 100% guarantee that the resulting file will be clean.)

 ## Target the ancillaries